100/50 Journey landscape

 M

-Motels for Travelling Writers
+Motels for travelling writers

 Plan writing workshops and run them in rented locations.
 Eventually buy an old motel, renovate it, and design it especially for writers to hold your workshops in.
 Grow this into a portfolio of motels bought, renovated, and designed for writers.
 Each motel offers a range of experiences from quiet rooms for focused writing, to genre themed family rooms, to dedicated workshop areas.